greenerservices/greenerservices.github.io/app/principles/actions/6b-support-older-user-devices.md

   parent:  6.
 Take a greener approach to hardware
 ---

 The manufacture and distribtuion of end user devices is a very significant source of environmental impact.
+Ensure the service is doing all it can to suppor the continued use of older end user devices.

 * * *